 The following characteristics of the biblical tappuach may be adduced from the biblical references:

 - Joshua Place Names.
 If these are indeed references to the ‘tappuach,’ then it appears to have existed, and been known in Israel by that name, since before the time of the Exodus.
-However, if the name were being used to designate specific places, this would suggest that their presence, at this time, was somewhat unusual.
+However, using the name to designate specific places, suggests that their presence, at that time, was somewhat unusual.

 - Song 2:3.
 As the tappuach among the trees of the wood, so is my beloved among the sons.
 I sat down under his shadow with great delight, his fruit was sweet to my taste.